Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

 The chapel and the aluminum smelter in the background

 Now, back to modern times.
-The aluminum smelter had plans for expansion, but there is not much room for expansion as the Barbörukapella chapel is preserved.
+The aluminum smelter had expansion plans, but there is little room to expand because the Barbörukapella chapel is preserved.

 Kristján Eldjárn said that the chapel in Kapelluhraun could be compared with the chapel on top of Mt.
 Helgafell on the Snæfellsnes peninsula: The Holy Mt.
 Helgafell on the Snæfellsnes Peninsula & the 3 Wishes.